Master of Entrepreneurship and Innovation

 You'll benefit from the combination of core innovation management skills that facilitate collaboration and innovation, and the specific industry insights into the nature, challenges and key players in the biotechnology industry.

-This field caters for students seeking knowledge and practical experience in understanding how humans interact with electronic devices and other new technologies.
+This field of study caters for students seeking knowledge and practical experience in understanding how humans interact with electronic devices and other new technologies.

-It builds on core entrepreneurship and innovation principles to hone skills in digital prototyping and designing interaction between humans and technology.
-Completion of this field will provide a toolkit for entrepreneurs and innovators to better design information technologies for businesses, enhancing the customer experience.
+It builds on core entrepreneurship and innovation principles to hone skills in digital prototyping and designing interactions between humans and technology.
+As an entrepreneur and innovator, you'll have the toolkit to better design information technologies for businesses, enhancing the customer experience.

-These courses leverage UQ’s global leadership positions in food and agriculture and lean startup methodology to create skilled food entrepreneurs and innovators.
+These courses leverage UQ’s global leadership positions in food, agriculture and lean startup methodology to create skilled food entrepreneurs and innovators.

-You'll have access to product and technical insight in collaboration with UQ's School of Agriculture and Food Sustainability and leading industry partners, and discover how these areas can often lead to globally focused commercial food innovations and breakthroughs.
+You'll have access to product and technical insight in collaboration with UQ's School of Agriculture and Food Sustainability and leading industry partners.
+Discover how these areas can often lead to globally focused commercial food innovations and breakthroughs.

 This field is for students seeking to lead social change in a 21st-century context with skills focused on social entrepreneurship and community development.